Maahela/BoxingScoreCard/QUICK_GUIDE.md

 - If you see "Already Scored" - you've already scored those participants
 - If you see "Waiting for Admin" - admin hasn't selected participants yet
 - For Combat: You'll score BOTH fighters at the same time
+- For Combat: TWO judges score simultaneously - scores are automatically averaged

 ---